 It is not possible for a normal stream to be directly connected to other terminations in a Context and be connected at the same time to the same termination through an aggregation stream.
 Figure 9 shows an example of such a case where two terminations are connected via a normal stream (stream identity 1) and an aggregation stream (stream identity 4).

 There may be multiple aggregation streams on a Termination.
-A stream cannot be source of more than one aggregation streams if the aggregation streams are connected between the same terminations, i.e. it is not possible for a stream to be connected to another termination through more than one aggregation stream.
-However a stream can be source of multiple aggregation streams if at most one (either the source or one of the aggregation streams) is connected to another specific termination.
+A stream cannot be a component of more than one aggregation stream if the aggregation streams are connected between the same terminations, i.e. it is not possible for a stream to be connected to another termination through more than one aggregation stream.
+However a component can be source of multiple aggregation streams if at most one (either the component or one of the aggregation streams) is connected to another specific termination.
 This can be the case e.g. with aggregation streams defined for statistics gathering, sending signals or detecting events, which can have an isolated topology from other terminations.

 The MGC can modify topology related to an aggregation stream by using its identity in a topology descriptor.
 For example using figure 8 the topology may be set Topology(Ta,Tb,oneway,Sid4), Topology(Tb,Ta, Oneway, Sid4), Topology(Ta,Tb, isolate, Sid4,) or Topology(Ta,Tb,bothway, Sid4).

+8.6.6 Usage of stream de-aggregation

+In some grouping scenarios a single media stream on entering the context may be de-aggregated into multiple component media streams and, in the other direction, may result from the reverse operation of merging multiple component media streams into a single media stream.

+The mgroup package defines the concept of a de-aggregation Stream.
+By setting the mgroup/strdeagg property on a H.248 Stream indicating the component streams it allows stream de-aggregation to be modelled internally in the MG.
+Media is then de-aggregated to/from the de-aggregation stream to the component streams according to the applicable grouping semantics.

+The mgroup/strdeagg property may be set on multiple H.248 streams on a Termination.
+However the component H.248 StreamIDs shall only be assigned to one de-aggregation stream.
+If the MGC assigns a component H.248 StreamID to more than one mgroup/strdeagg property on a Termination then error code 489 “Invalid aggregation and/or de-aggregation” shall be returned by the MG.

+Figure 10 illustrates the concept.